Shoulder injury compensation claims - Introduction

 - Shoulder injuries affecting the brachial plexus

-How long does it take before you receive compensation?
+How long does it take to get compensation?

 Many compensation claims are relatively straightforward and financial compensation is awarded in a short time frame.